elemental-lf/benji/docs/source/cleanup.rst

 Cleanup
 =======

-In order to remove of old backup versions, Benji uses a two step garbage collection algorithm.
+In order to remove of old backup versions, Benji uses a two step process.

 Removing old versions
 ---------------------